Kapi2910/kapi2910.github.io/index.md

 ### Previous Work

-* I am currently working in developing an air traffic management system for an autonomous UAV network, in collaboration with [Dr. Kamesh Namuduri](https://facultyinfo.unt.edu/faculty-profile?profile=kn0100), University of North Texas (UNT), Denton
+* Developed an air traffic management system for an autonomous UAV network, in collaboration with [Dr. Kamesh Namuduri](https://facultyinfo.unt.edu/faculty-profile?profile=kn0100), University of North Texas (UNT), Denton

-* In my B.Tech final year project, I analysed the performance of NOMA networks when aided by Intelligent Reflective Surfaces and UAVs.
-This project is guided by [Dr. S. Anuradha](https://wsdc.nitw.ac.in/facultynew/facultyprofile/id/16306).
+* Analysed the performance of NOMA networks when aided by Intelligent Reflective Surfaces and UAVs.
+This project was part of my is guided by [Dr. S. Anuradha](https://wsdc.nitw.ac.in/facultynew/facultyprofile/id/16306).
+It was my B.Tech final year project,

-* In my home institute, I worked under [Dr. Sreehari Rao Patri](https://wsdc.nitw.ac.in/facultynew/facultyprofile/id/16301) on Flapping-Wing Micro Aerial Vehicles.
+* I worked under [Dr. Sreehari Rao Patri](https://wsdc.nitw.ac.in/facultynew/facultyprofile/id/16301) on Flapping-Wing Micro Aerial Vehicles.
 My teams' work, _Localization Methods for FWMAVs for Smart Pollination_ got accepted as a WIP poster in the IEEE International Symposium on Smart Electronic Systems (iSES), Dec 2022, Warangal, India.

 * I worked under [Dr. Suman Niranjan](https://logisticsresearch.unt.edu/content/niranjan-suman) in the Jimm McNatt Institute of Logistics Research, UNT, Denton.
 In this project, I was responsible for the simulation and network optimization of the COVID-19 Cold Chain in the state of Madhya Pradesh.